Frequently Asked Questions

 Do I need special dance shoes?

 Wearing street shoes is fine in the beginning.
 Shoes with smooth soles that will stay on your foot well even while taking a step backwards are preferable.
-Suede-soled dance shoes provide the perfect balance of slip and grip to make executing turns and other dance moves easier, and are available for purchase at all three of our studios.
+Suede-soled dance shoes provide the perfect balance of slip and grip to make executing turns and other dance moves easier, and are available for purchase at both of our studios.